mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 // Create a safe transaction by creating an anchor and an initial set of protected outputs PS fn anchor_tx() -> ([]Output, []Output) {
+  // It's not needed to create any protected output because the anchor output will always be joined
+  // by another output we own - change output as a sender and value output as a receiver.
+This
-  anchor = Anchor.create()        // generates an anchor
-  PS = Protected.create_multi(0)  // generates a few protected 0-value outputs
+  // output will be protected because of the anchor anchor = Anchor.create()        // generates an anchor PS = Protected.create_multi(0)  // generates a few protected 0-value outputs
   return [], [anchor] + PS